drocheam/optrace/docs/source/usage/elements.rst

 Aperture
 ________________

-An :class:`Aperture <optrace.tracer.geometry.aperture.Aperture>` is just a :class:`Filter <optrace.tracer.geometry.filter.Filter>` that absorbs complete.
-In the most common use cases a :class:`RingSurface <optrace.tracer.geometry.surface.ring_surface.RingSurface>` is applied as Aperture surface.
-As for other elements, we also need to specify the position :python:`pos`.
+An :class:`Aperture <optrace.tracer.geometry.aperture.Aperture>` is just a :class:`Filter <optrace.tracer.geometry.filter.Filter>` that absorbs light completely for rays that hit it.
+In the most common use cases a :class:`RingSurface <optrace.tracer.geometry.surface.ring_surface.RingSurface>` is employed as Aperture surface.
+As for all other elements, we also need to specify the position :python:`pos`.

 .. testcode::